edgedb/easy-edgedb/chapter8/index.md

 type Crewman extending HasNumber, Person {
 }
 ```

+With all that done, let's do a migration.

 Now that we have this type and don't need a name, it's super easy to insert our crewmen thanks to `count()`.
 We just do this five times: